flowerbug/bcgt/README.md

   My version 2.0.0 also had mistakes so that is also now fixed.
 Please update to at least v2.0.1.

+  Version 2.2.0 includes Split and a few other changes which are not breaking changes:

+- If you are entering a lot of sell transactions that do not have a fee you can leave the zero off the end and it will be entered for you as zero.
+Do not be upset at seeing a negative zero in your transaction - it is a valid python Decimal value and I like having that there to remind me that the value should be negative if it is there at all.
+- The price per share basis amount was previously just being set to whatever was typed in, but I decided I wanted those amounts to at least look like dollars and cents, so now those amounts from a buy are at least specified to two decimal places even if you type in a whole number.

 # Introduction and Rationale

 export.py was not working on beancount v2 or v3 but I removed some parts that were giving errors so I could get a usable result.
 In no way is the output of bcgt meant to be compatible with what export.py produced, but there might be similarities.

 I edited export.py to provide a list of lots of stock currently held.
-Enter commands to Buy, Sell or Split[*].
+Enter commands to Buy, Sell or Split.
 What bcgt then does is generate beancount transactions that will get further processed by autobean-format (and since I am picky about how I like my transactions to look I use several options when running it).
 These transactions are printed to the terminal and they are also placed into a file in either a default location or one you specify via the --dest parameter.
 The main rationale for using this program is that it finds all of your current lots for you (so you don't have to search for them) and it also does the math and formatting.

 After making any change all the files will be rescanned and the list will be redisplayed.

-# Two Short Examples
+# Three Short Examples

 It is a very simple command line interface if you are familiar with the export.py program I have currently kept all the existing options and just added a few more.

 To Buy 10 shares of ABT at 112.00 type in "B 10 ABT 112.00" to generate the beancount transaction which will then get put into a temporary file.
 To Sell you would type in "S 10 ABT 120.00 0.05" (the last number 0.05 is the fee the broker charges you which will be subtracted from your gains or added to your losses).
+To Split you would type in "X ABT 2 FOR 1".

 When Done type in D.